 To use aloe vera, mix it with water in equal proportions and apply it to your scalp.
 Allow it to be for like 10 to 20 minutes before you wash off and wash your hair as you normally do.

-Several studies have proven that aloe vera is useful for oily hair; however, there is a need for more research to confirm how properly it can resolve greasy hair problems.
+Several studies have proven that aloe vera is useful for oily hair; however, more research is needed to confirm how properly it can resolve greasy hair problems.

 5. Oil-Absorbing Sheets